 which provides a basic idea about the total entropy of the compact stellar system.

-Variation of the temperature in the interior region of the different strange star candidates are shown in the FIG. \ref{Fig3}.
-From the figure we find that the temperature in the central region is maximum and it decreases with the radial coordinate and become minimum at the surface which is physically acceptable.
-For the stellar configurations we find the temperature is higher than the Fermi melting point $(0.5-1.2\times{{10}^{12}}~K)$ of quark.
-Hence all the quark matters in the ultra dense compact stars remains in the form of quark-gluon plasma.
+The variation of temperature in the interior region of the different strange star candidates is shown in FIG. \ref{Fig3}.
+From this figure, we see that the temperature in the central region is maximum while it decreases with the radial coordinate and becomes minimum at the surface, which is physically acceptable.
+For the stellar configurations, we find that the temperature is higher than the Fermi melting point $(0.5-1.2\times{{10}^{12}}$~K) for quarks.
+Hence all the quark matter in the ultra dense compact star remains in the form of quark-gluon plasma.

-For the anisotropic static stellar configuration though the radial pressure is zero at the surface but the tangential pressure is not zero simultaneously.
-However, as the radial pressure is continuous at the boundary we are already satisfying Synge's junction condition~\cite{Synge1952} in the case of static spherical symmetry.
-In the boundary the interior solution and the exterior Schwarzschild solution should match to satisfy the fundamental junction condition.
-The metric coefficients are continuous at $S$ where $r=R=constant$.
+For the anisotropic static stellar configuration, though radial pressure vanishes at the surface, the tangential pressure does not.
+However, as the radial pressure is continuous at the boundary, we already satisfy Synge's junction condition~\cite{Synge1952} in the case of static spherical symmetry.
+In the boundary, the interior solution and the exterior Schwarzschild solution should match in order to satisfy the fundamental junction condition.
+The metric coefficients are continuous at the surface $S$ where $r=R=$ constant.
 The second fundamental form is also continuous on the boundary surface.
-Now the intrinsic stress-energy tensor $S^{i}_j=diag(-\sigma,\mathcal{P})$ at the boundary surface $S$ (where $r = R$) can be defined as the surface stresses, i.e the surface energy $\sigma$ and surface tangential pressures $ p_\theta =p_\phi \equiv \mathcal{P}$ which are in the present situation given as $\sigma = 0$ and $\mathcal{P} = 0$.
-So the complete spacetime is given by our interior metric and the exterior Schwarzschild metric which are matched smoothly on the boundary $S$.
+Now the intrinsic stress-energy tensor $S^{i}_j=\text{diag}(-\sigma,\mathcal{P})$ at the boundary surface $S$ (where $r = R$) can be defined as the surface stresses, i.e the surface energy $\sigma$ and the surface tangential pressures $ p_\theta =p_\phi \equiv \mathcal{P}$ which in the present situation are given as $\sigma = 0$ and $\mathcal{P} = 0$.
+Thus the complete spacetime is given by our interior metric and the exterior Schwarzschild metric, which are matched smoothly on the boundary surface $S$.